my-beliefs/religion/README.md

 **^** *(may peace be upon thme)*

-Indeed the challenge here is that if I speak of the name of Allah then I am comparing Allah to that which can be named via similarity.
-Even if I were to say that I do not know the name(s) of all that for me God is ineffible and cannot be named, I would compare Allah to all that is tangible, namable and conceivable via contrast.
+Indeed the challenge here is that if I speak of the name of Allah then I end up comparing Allah to that which can be named via similarity.
+I would end up comparing Allah to all that is tangible, namable and conceivable via contrast if I were to say that, "I do not know the name(s) of Allah.
+For me God is ineffible and cannot be named."
 Therefore, as much as possible, I maintain an open heart in silence.
 And may even my silence be a prayer.

 ### Part IV